Sustainability Through The Greenest Region Compact

 - Work collaboratively towards a sustainable region

 The Village supports safe and effective transportation through a diverse and efficient transportation network.
 The Village offers various public transportation methods including three train stations, intersecting bus routes and an interstate highway less than one mile west of the Village.
 The Village also features a segment of the bike-friendly Green Bay Trail and supports bicycle use throughout the Village.
 The Village maintains its own roadways and regularly collaborates with IDOT and Cook County.
-Details of goals and activities are found on the GRC2 Mobility Goals pages.

 - Support safe and effective active transportation